Mole and Skin Cancer Check in Edinburgh

 Page author

-Dr Ben Aldridge, MB ChB, MSc, PhD, MRCP, FRCS (Plast), GMC 6049481, is a Consultant Plastic and Dermatological Surgeon at Waterfront Private Hospital in Edinburgh, specialising in skin cancer diagnostics and facial reconstruction.
+Mr Ben Aldridge, MB ChB, MSc, PhD, MRCP, FRCS (Plast), GMC [6049481], is a Consultant Dermatologist and Plastic Surgeon at Waterfront Private Hospital in Edinburgh.
+He is the UK's only consultant dual-qualified in dermatology and plastic surgery, holds a PhD in skin lesion diagnostics, is a co-author of national skin cancer guidelines, and chairs the South East Scotland Melanoma Multidisciplinary Team.